AZ-400: Designing and Implementing Microsoft DevOps Solutions

 Application Insights

-The image is an introduction to Application Insights, an Application Performance Management (APM) service for developers and DevOps professionals, highlighting its features: monitoring live app performance, detecting performance issues, and understanding user interactions.
+The image is an introduction to Application Insights, highlighting its role as an Application Performance Management (APM) service for developers and DevOps professionals, with features like monitoring app performance, detecting performance issues, and understanding user interactions.

 Key Features